material-motion/material-motion/specifications/plans/TimelineTween.md

 Status of this document:
 ![](../../_assets/under-construction-flashing-barracade-animation.gif)

-# Timeline tween motion family
+# TimelineTween

-The timeline tween motion family allows a director to describe tween animations that are placed on a normalized timeline for properties on an element.
+TimelineTween describes tween animations that are placed on a normalized timeline.

-The timeline tween motion family's primary utility is in defining **transitions**.
-A given transition has two directions; we'll use the terms forward and backward to refer to them.
-If a timeline tween is described as "fade in" during the forward transition, then that same tween will "fade out" on the backward transition.
+TimelineTween's primary utility is in defining **transitions**.

-> Note that this motion family can/should compose to the Tween motion family.
+> Note that this motion family can/should compose to [`Tween`](Tween.md).

-## Examples
+## Example: Fade transition

-A simple bi-directional "fade" transition:

     Transition Fade {
       func setUp(planEmitter) {